 While most of us have seen exercise videos demonstrating the use of bands for a) bodyweight training and b) dynamic stretching (aka to prepare muscles and joints for work), here are 3 other applications of bands in adult strength training.
 They are:

-Well, if you ask most partial squatters, they’ll tell you that squatting too low hurts their knees or back or both.
-But this is not the real problem.
+Well, if you ask most partial squatters, they’ll tell you that squatting too low hurts their knees or back or both, but often times, this is not the real problem.
 The real problem is usually poor hip and/or glute activation, and a simple trick to help correct this issue is to use mini bands.
 The approach involves securing a mini band around your legs, just above your knees and then performing the squat with just 70-75% of your 1RM for 6-8 reps.
 The band resistance forces the lifter to drive their knees out and activate the outside of the hips, which will stabilize the knees (preventing knee valgus) as well as help activate the glutes.
 Likewise, as you develop stronger hips and glutes, you’ll be able to handle heavier loads when squatting.
 Makes sense, right?
-You cannot improve strength and power if you cannot first stabilize and control a movement under tension.
+Before you can build increasing strength and power, you must first stabilize and control a movement under tension.

 Now, the technical name for this type of band work is Reactive Neuromuscular Training (RNT), and it’s often used by physical therapists and coaches like Dr. John Rusin for rehabilitation programming and the improvement of movement patterning and quality.
-But I think the terminology muddies the water.
+Personally, though, I think the terminology muddies the water.
 The truth is a movement pattern can look clean on the outside and still engage the wrong muscle chain.
 Similarly, the absence of pain is not a good enough indicator.
 Properly executed movements under tension, will feel good and not so good through a ROM, depending on how muscles crisscross your body, and this changes as we age.
-Hence, you absolutely need exercises that help the brain become aware of what a “good” movement pattern feels like in the body, an creating “hybrid tension” is by far the best tool I’ve come across.
+Hence, you absolutely need exercises that help the brain become aware of what a “good” movement pattern feels like in the body, and creating hybrid tension with resistance bands is by far the best tool I’ve come across.

 D2) DB RNT Reverse Lunge (3 x 10/Each Leg).
-Secure a band to a power rack and to one leg, just below the knee.
-Focus on keeping hips and knees stable (no internal or external rotation) throughout the movement.
+Secure a band to a rack and to one leg, just below the knee.
+Keep hips and knees stable (no internal or external rotation) throughout the movement.
 Rest 90 seconds before D1.

 E2) Cable Squat (3 x 10).
 Rest 90 seconds before D1.